 DO: Shred any sensitive material

 Do you consider yourself to be the CFO of your household?
 Do you fastidiously printout your statements and cross-check it with your receipts?
 If so, I hope your family bought you a cross-cut shredder for Christmas!
 Any documents that contain sensitive information, such as your name, address or bank details, should be shredded before placing into the recycling bin.
+Don't let your private information land in the hands of a potential thief.

 DON'T: Post on your latest presents on social media